 7. Go on a relaxed hike at Gooseberry Falls State Park

 Gooseberry Falls State Park attracts throngs of people with its five waterfalls, picturesque gorge, and beginner-friendly hikes.
-Several beautiful stone and wood structures are scattered around the grounds and house exhibitions and concessions, erected by the Civilian Conservation Corps in the 1930s.
+Several beautiful stones and wood structures are scattered around the grounds and house exhibitions and concessions erected by the Civilian Conservation Corps in the 1930s.

-The Lower and Middle Falls are the easiest to reach, and typically busy with paddlers in the summer.
-The Gooseberry River Loop, which is part of the Superior Hiking Trail, is a 2-mile hike for the more adventurous.
+The Lower and Middle Falls are the easiest to reach, typically busy with paddlers in the summer.
+The Gooseberry River Loop, part of the Superior Hiking Trail, is a 2-mile hike for the more adventurous.
 To begin, park your automobile at the visitor center parking area.

 While the park’s brilliant hues are seen in the spring and fall, the park’s greatest grandeur is shown along the snow-covered cross-country ski trails during winter.